-A lot of people are adopting pets right now, in part due to the ongoing quarantine state that we’re repeatedly slipping in and out of.
-However, while there’s nothing wrong with giving a dog a home, it’s important to make sure that you are doing so responsibly.
+A lot of people are adopting pets right now, while there’s nothing wrong with giving a dog a home, it’s important to make sure that you are doing so responsibly.
 That means that you have realistic expectations of what letting a dog into your life really means.
 Here, let’s look at a few ideas of what you should expect when you bring a new puppy home.

 You need to get the home ready for them